aws-samples/aws-iot-greengrass-boto3/README.md

 certs/CoffeeMachine_2.pem
 ```

-**Please note: storing private keys on a local file system is generally an insecure pratcie and is done in this code sample only for demonstrational purposes assuming prototypic usage.
-It should be only used in prototyping environments after detailed risk analysis.
-The usage of that approach in production environments is urgently disencouraged.
+**Please note: storing private keys on a local file system is generally an insecure practice and is done in this code sample only for demonstrational purposes assuming prototypic usage.
+It should be only used in prototyping environments after a detailed risk analysis.
+The usage of that approach in production environments is urgently discouraged.
 Please use a secure storage for private keys in any non-prototyping environment, considering the following documentation:**
 - [Hardware security integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html)
 - [AWS IoT Greengrass core configuration file, specifically “crypto” section](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html)

-5. Start the ingestion using the commands you prepred in Step 5
+5. Start the ingestion using the commands you prepared in Step 5
 ```
 ./coffemachine_simulator.sh CoffeeMachine1 certs/CoffeeMachine_1.pem certs/CoffeeMachine_1.key 1
 ./coffemachine_simulator.sh CoffeeMachine2 certs/CoffeeMachine_2.pem certs/CoffeeMachine_2.key 2